bitwuzla/bitwuzla/docs/c/api.rst

 Quickstart
 ----------

-First, create a :cpp:struct:`BitwuzlaTermManager` instance that allows us to create sorts and terms later:
+First, create a :cpp:type:`BitwuzlaTermManager` instance that allows us to create sorts and terms later:

 .. literalinclude:: ../../examples/c/quickstart.c
      :language: c
      :lines: 19

-Then, create a :cpp:struct:`BitwuzlaOptions` instance:
+Then, create a :cpp:type:`BitwuzlaOptions` instance:

 This instance can be configured via :cpp:func:`bitwuzla_set_option()`.
 For example, to enable model generation